 Liveaboards in the Caribbean

-As the archetypal tropical destination, synonymous with laid-back, sun-soaked getaways, the Caribbean undoubtedly offers some of the best liveaboard diving in the world.
+As the archetypal tropical destination, synonymous with laid-back, sun-soaked getaways, the Caribbean undoubtedly offers some of the best liveaboard diving in the world and a selection of top-quality vessels to boot.
 The many different island groups, all surrounded by the warm, species-rich waters of the Caribbean Sea are a divers dream-come-true, and what better way to make the most of your time in the region than with a scuba safari.

 Cayman Islands